Distress (novel): Plot summary

 Worth becomes deathly ill and believes he has been infected with cholera by a faction of anthrocosmologists who wanted him to transmit the disease to Violet Mosala.
-He recovers and is kidnapped by this group, who are led by a rival physicist Worth saw with Violet at the conference.
+He recovers and is kidnapped by this group, who are led by a rival physicist that Worth saw with Violet at the conference.
 Worth and Akili are held on a tanker where it is explained that these cultists believe Violet's TOE will destroy the world.
 Worth signals for help by connecting his implant to a port on the ship.
 He and Akili are rescued by citizens of Stateless.

 Worth returns to the conference and learns that a biotech conglomerate sent a militia to Stateless, angry at the technology they have appropriated.
 He negotiates with the militia to let a suddenly ill Violet return to South Africa, where she dies.
 Before her illness, however, she tasked an AI to synthesize her final theory.
 The militia moves to take over the main city of Stateless, brutalizing the citizens as they evacuate to the outskirts.
 While seemingly helpless to do anything at first, they soon strike back at the invaders by having triggered microorganisms consume the cities structural underpinning, sinking it into the ocean.
 Worth is fired from SeeNet and Sarah Knight replaces him, covering the war.
 Worth discovers that Sarah was working with the cultists, and that AIs are exhibiting symptoms of the titular mental illness as well.
 Believing that the AI that wrote the paper became the Keystone and that Distress will continue until a human reads it, Worth downloads and reads the paper, and realizes that all minds, together, collaborate in being "the" Keystone, giving all of humanity an intuitive connection with the universe.

-Themes

-The novel contains a great deal of commentary on gender identities, multinational capitalism, and postmodern thought.
-It also features Egan's usual playful exploration of physical, metaphysical, and epistemological theories.

-Gender roles

-Egan uses his hypothetical future to postulate the existence of not just one but five new genders, and introduces a set of new pronouns for gender neutral people.
-One of the central characters of the novel, Akili Kuwale, provides a demonstration of this change and its implications.
-As an asexual human, Akili has had all reproductive organs removed entirely.
-Within the scope of the novel, Egan uses the pronouns 've', 'ver', and 'vis' to represent Akili's definitive gender neutrality.